 In reality, what sellers are debating when they are thinking of selling their home is whether saving 2.5-1.0% is worth hiring an agent.

 A good agent will do many things for you.

-They will protect you and reduce your liability, they will assume lots of the responsibilities of selling a home such as showings, communication with buyers and other agents, coordinating improvements, and staging, there is lots to do when selling a home.
+They will protect you and reduce your liability, they will assume lots of the responsibilities of selling a home such as showings, communication with buyers and other agents, coordinating improvements, marketing, there is lots to do when selling a home.

 They know the market and will help you price and market your home to get it sold.
-They have great resources and understand the complete home selling process and will manage the transaction.
+They have great resources and understand the complete home selling process.